-Spacewalking astronauts tackle battery work outside station
+Spacewalking astronauts upgrade station with new batteries

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+“I’m on a roll, right?”
+Kimbrough asked Whitson halfway through the job.
+The two were so far ahead that they tackled some extra work.

+“I look forward to doing it again,” Kimbrough told Mission Control as the 6 ½-hour spacewalk drew to a close.

-NASA expects it will take two to three years to change out all 48 nickel-hydrogen batteries that make up the solar power system.
-The lithium-ion batteries are so efficient, only 24 will be needed altogether, saving space for other items during supply runs.
+Kimbrough and French astronaut Thomas Pesquet will plug in three more batteries next Friday.
+NASA expects it will take two to three years to change out all 48 nickel-hydrogen batteries that make up the station’s solar power system.
+The lithium-ion batteries are so efficient that only 24 will be needed, saving space for other items during supply runs.

+The batteries store power that is tapped whenever the orbiting outpost is on the nighttime side of Earth.

-The space station’s robotic handyman, long-armed Dextre, removed the old batteries and popped in the new ones in a series of maneuvers that began on New Year’s Eve.
-Dextre — short for dexterous — also loosened bolts holding down special metal plates that were launched with the new batteries.
-Installing these plates, along with power and data cables, fell to Kimbrough and Whitson.
+Dextre, the station’s robotic handyman, removed the old batteries and popped in the new ones in a series of maneuvers that began on New Year’s Eve.
+The robot also loosened bolts on metal attachment plates for the new batteries, saving the spacewalkers even more time.

+Starting Sunday, Dextre will be back at it, paving the way for next Friday’s spacewalk.

-NASA’s chief astronaut, Christopher Cassidy, said from Mission Control that sticky bolts often stymie astronauts, so everyone was grateful to hand over the chore to Dextre.
-Riding on the end of the station’s robot arm, Dextre and its 11-foot arms also made easy work of the battery transfers from one end of the station to the other, a distance spanning approximately half a football field.
+NASA’s chief astronaut, Christopher Cassidy, said from Mission Control that sticky bolts often stymie astronauts, so everyone was grateful to turn over the chores to Dextre, short for dexterous.

-“Most of that’s behind us,” Cassidy said as the spacewalk got underway, “and we’re looking forward to a relatively, hopefully, I don’t want to jinx us, but a smooth day of battery operation.”

 Spacewalks are high-risk activities, NASA managers noted, and so reducing crew time outside is always preferable.
-In fact, almost as a reminder, Mission Control’s main contact for the spacewalkers was Italian astronaut Luca Parmitano, who nearly drowned in 2013 when his helmet flooded with water from his space suit’s cooling system.
-He directed Kimbrough and Whitson’s every move.
+Almost as a reminder, Mission Control’s main contact for the spacewalkers was Italian astronaut Luca Parmitano, who nearly drowned in 2013 when his helmet flooded with water from his spacesuit’s cooling system.
+He directed Kimbrough and Whitson’s every move, and praised them for “an awesome job.”

-Most of the old batteries will be junked along with other station trash, burning up in the atmosphere later this month in the Japanese supply ship that delivered the new batteries.
-More lithium-ion batteries will arrive on future cargo craft.
+Most of the old batteries will be junked along with other station trash in a month, burning up in the atmosphere along with the Japanese supply ship that delivered the new batteries.

-Whitson, meanwhile, now ties the record for most spacewalks by a woman — seven.
-At age 56, she’s the world’s oldest and most experienced spacewoman ever.
+Whitson now ties the record for most spacewalks by a woman — seven.
+At 56, she’s the world’s oldest and most experienced spacewoman.

 Online: